NoroffFEU/development-platforms/src/content/docs/travis-ci/travis-ci-case-study.md

 1. **Automated Build and Testing:**

-- **Trigger Builds** automatically launch builds upon code pushes, ensuring immediate feedback and updates, as seen in the “Stage” section in the image at the end of this section.
+- **Trigger Builds**
+  Automatically launch builds upon code pushes, ensuring immediate feedback and updates, as seen in the “Stage” section in the image at the end of this section.
-- **Parallel Testing** run tests concurrently for faster build times and efficient resource utilization.
+- **Parallel Testing**
+  Run tests concurrently for faster build times and efficient resource utilization and delegation.
+- **Caching**
-- **Caching** reduce unnecessary rebuilds by caching tested dependencies and build artifacts.
+  Reduce unwanted rebuilds by caching tested dependencies- and build artifacts.
-- **Support for Diverse Languages and Frameworks achieves** seamless integration with various languages like Python, Ruby, Java, JavaScript, and popular frameworks like Django, Rails, Spring Boot, and React.
+- **Support for Diverse Languages and Frameworks achieves** Seamless integration with a variety of languages, like Python, Ruby, Java, JavaScript, and frameworks like Django, Rails, Spring Boot, and React.

 2. **Continuous Integration and Delivery (CI/CD):**

-- **Environments and Stages:** Define build stages (e.g., build, test, deploy) and configure separate environments for development, staging, and production.
+- **Environments and Stages:**
+  Define build stages (build, test, deploy) and configure separate environments for development, staging, and production.
-- **Deployment Integration:** Utilize built-in integrations with deployment platforms like Heroku, AWS, and Google Cloud Platform for automated deployments.
+- **Deployment Integration:**
+  Utilize built-in integrations with deployment platforms like Heroku, AWS, and Google Cloud Platform for automated deployments.
-- **Rollbacks and Recovery:** Implement rollback mechanisms to easily revert to previous versions in case of issues.
+- **Rollbacks and Recovery:**
+  Implement rollback mechanisms to revert to previous versions in case of issues.

 3. **Scalability and Flexibility:**